Proof of origin in the context of free trade agreements

 Proof of origin

-For goods to be able to benefit from an exemption from or reduction in customs duties when entering the country of destination, the proof of origin under the corresponding free trade agreement must be submitted (Verordnung über das Ausstellen von Ursprungsnachweisen (in German only), List of Free Trade Agreements of Switzerland).
+For goods to be able to benefit from an exemption from or reduction in customs duties when entering the country of destination, the proof of origin under the corresponding free trade agreement must be submitted (Verordnung über das Ausstellen von Ursprungsnachweisen (in German only).

 - Movement certificate EUR 1 / EUR-MED / EUR 1 CN (China)